 - How is this different than…

+It is usually best to start with a whole mess of questions, than narrow down your list to those that are most relevant and impactful.
 Your questions should be clear and simple whenever possible.
 Questions that are confusing or poorly structured could be misinterpreted, which leads to problems in the overall flow of ideas.
 “Simple” questions may sound boring or shallow, but simple questions can often have profound answers.

 - Why did you decide to research this subject?